MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Configuring_Pipelines_as_Code_with_YAML.md

 ---
 lab:
-    title: 'Lab 11: Configuring Pipelines as Code with YAML'
+    title: 'Configuring Pipelines as Code with YAML'
     module: 'Module 05: Implement a secure continuous deployment using Azure Pipelines'
 ---

-# Lab 11: Configuring Pipelines as Code with YAML
+# Configuring Pipelines as Code with YAML

 # Student lab manual